kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - The new field is alpha and guarded by `WorkloadAwareScheduling`, default `false`.
 - Enabling the LWS gate alone does not change existing objects.
-- Enabling Phase 2 does not rewrite a Phase-1 object's flat layout.
+- Enabling Phase 2 does not rewrite a Phase-1 object's flat layout: its one active level continues to select `Flat` on every reconciliation.
 - Disabling the LWS gate after objects have opted in stops new compilation but does not mutate or orphan live objects; operators must drain opted-in LWS objects before disabling the upstream Kubernetes gates.